tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 To run without any interactivity, use `docker-compose up -d`, and include [serverconfig.txt](#automatically-selecting-a-world) in the `Terraria` directory.

+To attach to the server console, do `docker ps` to get the container ID and do `docker attach CTID` to attach to it.
+To detach from the console do `Ctrl-P Ctrl-Q` to avoid shutting down or `Ctrl-C` if you want to also shutdown the server

 ## Autostarting On Boot
 When using `manage-tModLoaderServer.sh`, refer to your distro's documentation.
 You can likely use a startup script with your init system.